 - Concerned about the integrity of audit response data and associated processes

-Departments that will benefit from Vyne Medical’s Refyne Audits solution include:
+Departments that will benefit from Vyne Medical’s Refyne platform include:

-- Revenue Cycle/Patient Financial Services for pre-payment audits/ADRs (esMD)
+- Revenue Cycle/Patient Financial Services for pre-payment audits/ADRs/commercial claim attachments

-- Health Information Management (HIM) for post-payment RAC audits/ADRs where they need to access medical records for claims already paid
+- Health Information Management (HIM) for post-payment RAC audits/ADRs/commercial claim attachments

 If an organization already uses esMD, but is interested in moving to the Refyne platform, they can absolutely do so.
-In the short term, providers using Refyne will be able to take advantage of functionality that may not exist with their current vendor, such as eMDR.
-Additionally, the phased roll-out of Refyne over the coming months will expand use cases to include functionality such as prior authorizations and others not available in the initial release*.
+Providers using Refyne will be able to take advantage of functionality that may not exist with their current vendor, such as eMDR.
+Additionally, Refyne presents additional functionality for prior authorizations.

-Yes, Trace clients interested in Refyne Audits for esMD can use both services, but Refyne is sold separately and will require organizations to go through Vyne Medical’s registration process.
+Yes, Trace clients interested in Refyne can use both services, but Refyne is sold separately and will require organizations to go through Vyne Medical’s registration process.

 Providers can utilize Refyne Audits and esMD to: